IIIM-IS/AERA_Visualizer/INSTALL.md

 * Required: Replicode
 * Required: Qt Framework, version 4.9 or greater
-* Required: The code repository from https://github.com/IIIM-IS/AERA_Visualizer
+* Required: The AERA Visualizer code repository from https://github.com/IIIM-IS/AERA_Visualizer

 Following are the detailed steps for each platform to install the prerequisites.